shawnallen85/ansible-fedora-workstation/README.md

 sudo dconf update
 ```

+I've found it better to run this before actual users are created.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details